Underwood & Underwood: Portrait photography

+Aerial photography

 In 1924-25, Underwood & Underwood took the first vertically controlled aerial photographs of the new cities of Miami and Miami Beach.
 Approximately 400 images were taken showing the final phase of the first building boom, which collapsed shortly after when the Great Hurricane of 1926 destroyed both locations.
 The quality of the images was superb for the day and rivals modern aerials in detail due to the low altitude of the aircraft taking them.
 Little else is known about this aspect of the company's work.

+The Underwood brothers retired in 1925, leaving the firm to C. Thomas Underwood, the son of Bert.
 The company ceased trading in the 1940s.